MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 - Total probability of 4 H: P(4 heads) = 8/9*0.0625 + 1/9*1
 - Now, use Bayes' Theorem to calculate the probability that the coin is fair, given that we observed 4 heads: $$P(fair \mid 4 heads) = P(4 heads \mid fair)*P(fair) / P(4 heads) = 0.0625 * 8/9 / 8/9*0.0625 + 1/9*1 = 1/3$$
 - Using this we can calculate the probability that the next flip will be heads: $$P(H) again = 1/3 * P(H \mid F) + 2/3 * P(H \mid not fair) = 1/3 * 1/2 + 2/3 * 1 = 5/6$$

+Bayes' Theorem gives us a principled way to update our beliefs when new evidence arrives, connecting prior knowledge with observed evidence.
+In other words, it allows us to start with an initial estimate or hypothesis (the prior) and systematically revise it as we gather more data, producing a refined probability (the posterior) that reflects both what we already knew and what we have observed.
+This is especially useful in situations where uncertainty is inherent, such as diagnosing a disease based on test results.
+For example, even if a test for a rare disease is highly accurate, the probability that a patient actually has the disease can remain low if the prior probability is very small.

 ## Simpson's paradox